 Interested in why humans think and behave so differently?
 Understand the world around you on our sociology degree.
 Critically analyse social and cultural settings and apply your knowledge to different issues on field trips in the UK and Europe.

 Humans are social animals.
-Our norms, values, lifestyles and wellbeing are naturally tied to the welfare of others.
+Our norms, values, lifestyles and wellbeing are completely tied to the welfare of others.

-On this degree you’ll think critically to analyse current social issues.
+On this BA (Hons) Sociology degree you’ll learn how to critically analyse current social issues.
 And explore how history has influenced the way we live our lives today.
 You’ll discover the social world and build your understanding of our place in the global environment.

 Investigate differing sociological viewpoints.
 Do we live in an ordered society?
 Or is society unequal and conflict-ridden?
-You’ll examine issues including equality, rights, liberty, social justice and diversity.
+You’ll examine issues associated with these questions including equality, rights, liberty, social justice and diversity.

 You’ll study a range of topics.
-This could be feminist, gay and disability rights.
+These could include feminist, gay and disability rights.
 Or movements such as ‘Black Lives Matter’ and transgender activism.
-In your final year, you’ll shape your study with optional modules.
+In years 2 and 3, you’ll have greater choice to shape your study with optional modules.

-Our approach to teaching sociology is innovate and creative.
-Throughout your degree you’ll take part in field trips in the UK and Europe.
+Our approach to teaching sociology is innovative and creative.
+Throughout your BA (Hons) Sociology degree you’ll take part in field trips in the UK and Europe.
 We’ll make sure you develop research skills to expand your sociological imagination.
-You’ll also master critical skills and have the option to take a work placement.
+You’ll also master critical skills and have the option to undertake a work placement.
 So when you graduate you’ll be career-ready.

 Credits: 20